Sher Bahadur Deuba takes oath as Nepal's PM for record 5th time; ceremony delayed by last-minute hitch | Politics

 With Deuba insisting on a fresh appointment notice, President Bhandari agreed to his condition and appointed him under Article 76 (5) of the Constitution, resolving the last-minute hitch.

-Deuba’s appointment ends KP Sharma Oli’s three-and-a-half-year-long and eventful tenure as prime minister.
+Deuba’s appointment ended KP Sharma Oli’s three-and-a-half-year-long and eventful tenure as prime minister.
+Oli also skipped the oath-taking ceremony of Deuba, signalling the bad blood between them over the protracted political crisis in Nepal amidst the COVID-19 pandemic.

 Four new ministers - two each from Nepali Congress (NC) and CPN-Maoist Centre - also took oath of office as part of Deuba's small Cabinet.